Aawra, Udaipur: Population

 The census code location number of 2001 is 03167800 & 2011 is 106656.
 The overall area of the village is 265.6 hectares with the total population of 745 with number of households 165.

 Geography

-Hindi and Rajasthani are the two languages used to communicate here.
+Hindi and Rajasthani (Mewari) are the two languages used to communicate here.
 The village also has nearby health care facilities such as a primary Health sub centre with some non-government medical facilities.
 The telephone code of the village is 0294.